biowdl/RNA-seq/README.md

 # RNA-seq
-This repository contains the [Biowdl](https://github.com/biowdl) workflows usable for processing RNA-seq data.
-This pipeline will performs QC (including adapter clipping), mapping, variant-calling and expression quantification.
+This repository contains the [Biowdl](https://github.com/biowdl) workflow usable for processing RNA-seq data.
+This workflow will performs QC (including adapter clipping), mapping, variant-calling and expression quantification.